elawilkinson/collabormatch/README-frontend.md

 - Rather than having multiple CSS files, all our styling is centralised in `app.css`.
 - We have selected Root colours to ensure our house styling is cohesive.

+### Testing
+- Each component folder contains a test file which verifies that the component is displaying correctly.

 ## Notes for future development
 We have the following areas to look into for further iterations:
 - We would introduce additional navigation tools for users - e.g. a top navbar or hamburger icon.